In the spring I'm excited for all the changes taking place

 But it seems only logical. . .

-I love the story Oprah told about one of her visits to Africa, meeting this beautiful
+Oprah told about one of her visits to Africa ,

+home was a piece of sheet metal leaning up against a dirt hill.
 Oprah interviewed her sitting on the ground outside her “home” and I immediately

 noticed her radiant smile and the peace that seemed to rest on her face.
 And then Oprah